Get answers to privacy concerns around sexually transmitted infections (STI) testing.

 Some STIs are reportable which means results are reported to public health to support partner follow up if required.
 Reportable STIs include:

 If an individual tests positive for a reportable STI, the health care provider or public health nurse will ask about sexual partners who would benefit from testing and treatment.
 When required, partners can be informed in person or anonymously.

 Your doctor will only be notified if you have provided their details.

 Your employer will not find out, unless you decide to tell them.

 Will it affect my health insurance or life insurance

-Getting tested does not affect your insurance and you do not always have to show a B.C.
-Care Card to get tested.
+Getting tested does not affect your insurance and you do not always have to show a Personal Health Number (BC Care Card) to get tested.

 Will my parents know?

-If you are under the age of 19, you can get confidential health care if a health care provider considers you are old enough to make your own health decisions.
+If you are under the age of 19, you can get confidential health care when a health care provider assesse that you have the ability to make your own health decisions.
 If you are age 19 or over, your parents will not know unless you decide to tell them.